opentok/opentok-rtc/INSTALL-heroku.md

 If you prefer to deploy to Heroku manually instead, follow the procedure described next.

-### Configuration options

 Heroku will prompt you to add your OpenTok API key and OpenTok API secret, which you can obtain at the [TokBox Dashboard](https://tokbox.com/account).

 You have to set the following environment variables on your Heroku instance:

 - `TB_API_KEY`: Your Opentok api key.
 - `TB_API_SECRET`: Your Opentok api secret.
-- `FB_DATA_URL`: A Firebase database URL to store the archive list for each room.
+- `FB_DATA_URL`: (Optional) A Firebase database URL to store the archive list for each room.
 If you don't want to use this functionality, use any value (like http://localhost for example)
-- `FB_AUTH_SECRET`: The authentication secret for the previous URL.
+- `FB_AUTH_SECRET`: (Optional) The authentication secret for the previous URL.
 If you don't want to use this functionality, pass any value.

 ## Manual Installation using Heroku CLI